 Getting driving lessons for beginners is an exciting time.
-Soon, you’ll pass your test and be able to enjoy the freedom of going anywhere with your own vehicle.
+Soon, you’ll pass your test and enjoy the freedom of going anywhere with your vehicle.

-Here are some things you should keep in mind when you’re first learning how to drive.
+Here are some things you should remember when first learning to drive.
 These tips will ensure you’re an ace driver!

 1. Be Aware of Your Speed

-When you first start driving, you may not realize how fast you’re actually going.
-Appearances can be deceiving; once you reach a certain speed, it’s easy to think you’re going slower than you actually are.
+You may not realize how fast you’re going when you start driving.
+Appearances can be deceiving; once you reach a certain speed, it’s easy to think you’re going slower than you are.
 This is especially true when you’re driving on the freeway.

-Make sure you’re checking your speedometer to ensure you’re sticking to the speed limit.
+Ensure you’re checking your speedometer to stick to the speed limit.
 Freeways are designed with long sweeping curves, making them easy to drive on at consistently fast speeds.
-This will significantly reduce the amount of G force you’ll feel in the driver’s seat, making it seem like you aren’t going as fast as you are in reality.
+This will significantly reduce the G force you’ll feel in the driver’s seat, making it seem like you aren’t going as fast as you are.

 2. Know Your Vehicle